sniff122/coredns-autodomainip6/README.md

 ### Generate PTR records if not found in a zonefile

 ```
-0.0.0.b.0.0.3.0.8.b.d.0.1.0.0.2.ip6.arpa {
+rdns.example.com. {
-    autoipv6ptr {
+    autodomainip6 {
-        suffix lan.mydomain.tld
+        suffix rdns.example.com
+        ttl 60
+        allowed 2001:0db8:1234:1::/64 2001:0db8:1234:2::/64
     }
-    file your.reverse.zone
     log
+    errors
 }

 ```

 ### Same as above but with a transferred zone
+(Untested, not used in my setup - if used please report success/failure)

 ```
-1.0.0.b.0.0.3.0.8.b.d.0.1.0.0.2.ip6.arpa {
+rdns.example.com. {
-    autoipv6ptr {
+    autodomainip6 {
-        suffix servers.mydomain.tld
+        suffix rdns.example.com
         ttl 60
+        allowed 2001:0db8:1234:1::/64 2001:0db8:1234:2::/64
     }
     secondary {
         transfer from your.master.dns
     }
     log
+    errors
 }
 ```

 ## Order is everything!

-It's necessary that `file` or `seconary` comes right after `autoipv6ptr`!
+It's necessary that `file` or `secondary` comes right after `autodomainip6`!
 This plugin always calls the next plugin and checks its return.
-It will only generate a PTR if a negative result comes back.
+It will only generate an AAAA if a negative result comes back.

 ## Building a ready-to-use coredns binary using Docker